krepko7/Azure-Data-Factory/labs/Lab4 - Incremental Table Copy - Set up SQL table/README.md

 Connect to your SQL Server VM and look at and run the code in the "Set Up Table.sql" file

+- [This lab will use the Delta copy steps described here.s] (https://docs.microsoft.com/en-us/azure/data-factory/solution-template-delta-copy-with-control-table)

 <img style="float: right;" src="../../graphics/.png">
 <img style="float: right;" src="../../graphics/.png">
 <img style="float: right;" src="../../graphics/.png">